irworkshop/campfin/README.md

   - `prop_in(x, y)` (and `prop_out()`) wraps around `mean(x %in% y)`
   - `count_na(x)` wraps around `sum(is.na(x))`

-I intend to add more functions over time to automate even more of the wrangling workflow.
+More functions will be added over time to automate even more of the wrangling workflow.

 ## Data